25 High School Summer Engineering Programs in 2025

 Cost: Free

-This free program for Massachusetts rising seniors offers the opportunity to gain research experience working with Northeastern University’s Colleges of Engineering, Science, and Health Sciences.
-Participants take part in a seminar series exploring a variety of engineering fields, receive college and career counseling, take field trips to see engineers in action, and experience college life—living and learning at Northeastern University.
+This free six-week summer experience for Massachusetts rising seniors offers the opportunity to gain research experience working with Northeastern University’s Colleges of Engineering, Science, and Health Sciences.
+Participants take part in a seminar series exploring a variety of engineering fields, receive college and career counseling, take field trips to see engineers in action, and experience college life—learning on a year-round campus surrounded by Northeastern students.

 Dates: Varies